-Your Cogeco Hosted PBX phone service can be used to make or receive calls from your desk phone, your PC or Mac, and your mobile devices.
+You can use your Cogeco Hosted PBX phone service to make or receive calls from your desk phone, your PC or Mac, and your mobile devices.

 For this to work on your desktop, you need to install the Hosted PBX Unified Desktop software on your PC or Mac.
 This guide will help you to do that.